-Zhang et al. (2020) suggest that children aged 0-14 themselves appear to be less susceptible to infection from COVID-19.
-However, Viner at al. (2020) note that we do not yet know enough about the transmissibility of the virus between children and from children to adults to draw any solid conclusions on children's role in transmission, and thus further studies are needed to shed more light on the effectiveness of school closures in the context of COVID-19.
+Debate remains around the likelihood of infection in children.
+For example, Zhang et al. (2020) suggest that children aged 0-14 themselves appear to be less susceptible to infection from COVID-19, a finding supported by Gudbjartsson et al. (2020) who found lower incidence of the virus in children under the age of 10.
+Bi et al. (2020), on the other hand, found the risk of infection to be similar in children and adults, which corresponds to preliminary results from the COVID-19 Infection Survey in England (Office of National Statistics, 2020), which did not find any evidence for age-related differences in the proportion of people testing positive for COVID-19.
+Viner at al. (2020) note that we do not yet know enough about the transmissibility of the virus between children and from children to adults to draw any solid conclusions on children's role in transmission, and thus further studies are needed to shed more light on the effectiveness of school closures in the context of COVID-19.
 Some researchers have warned that children might play an important role in community transmission of COVID-19 (see Cai et al., 2020; Cruz and Zeichner, 2020; Dong et al., 2020; Drosten, 2020b) while others suggest that they are unlikely to play an important role in spreading the virus (NCIRS, 2020).
-Professor Drosten, Director at the Institute of Virology at the Charité in Berlin, expert in emerging viruses and scientific advisor on the COVID-19 outbreak, outlined in two recent podcasts (Drosten, 2020a, 2020b) that it is difficult to carry out traditional epidemiological studies that would trace how the virus spreads in contact situations (e.g. in schools and at home) due to the current lockdown.
-Therefore we do not know for sure how the virus would behave in educational settings.
-In the absence of such data, Drosten and colleagues (Jones et al., 2020) have taken an alternative approach and have studied the viral load (i.e. the concentration of the virus) in different age groups, finding that children who have contracted the virus may be as infectious as adults.
-So while children appear to be less susceptible to infection from COVID-19 (Zhang et al., 2020), debate remains as to their role in community transmission.
+Professor Drosten, Director at the Institute of

-&lt;sup>3 Attack rate refers to the percentage of the population that contracts the disease in an at risk population during a specified time interval (https://en.wikipedia.org/wiki/Attack\rate).
+3 Attack rate refers to the percentage of the population that contracts the disease in an at risk population during a specified time interval (https://en.wikipedia.org/wiki/Attack_rate).